6 Critical Content Marketing Mistakes You Can’t Afford To Make

 Alternatively, you can find a company that provides creative content writing for businesses.

 Without visuals, your content is boring.
 And this is not just an opinion.
-There is ample research that supports that.
+There is ample research that supports that this is one of the more common content marketing mistakes.

 Here is just one statistic: Coloured visuals will increase a person’s reading of content by 80%.